Why Do Betta Fish Make Bubbles?

 Building bubble nests is a natural behaviour for male Bettas but why do Betta fish make bubbles?

-A bubble nest is the first step in the reproduction process.
-Male Bettas build nests by blowing bubble clusters that act as a safe haven for eggs and fry.
+Male Bettas build nests by blowing bubble clusters that act as a haven for eggs and fry.

 If your Betta is building a bubble nest, it is a good indication that he is happy and healthy.

-What is a Betta bubble nest?
+What is a Betta Bubble Nest?

 Have you ever spotted a bunch of bubbles sitting at the surface of your tank?
-This is a bubble nest.

-There is a handful of fish species that make bubble nests and Bettas are one of them.
 These nests can be made up of tiny bubbles that resemble soap foam or larger more distinct bubbles.

 Some may be concentrated in a specific spot with a small surface area and others could be a thin layer of bubbles that covers a larger surface area.